YOURLS/awesome/README.md

 - [Time-Period Clicks](https://github.com/rinogo/yourls-time-period-clicks) - A simple API plugin for reporting URL clicks in a specific time period (e.g. the last week, January 1 - February 1, etc).
 - [Time Limit Link](https://github.com/chesterrush/yourls-Time-Limit-Link) - Set a time limit for links
 - [Track Custom Keyword](https://github.com/timcrockford/track-custom-keywords) - Add a new field to YOURLS designed to track if a keyword was randomly assigned or manually specified
-- [Tuber](http://williamscastillo.com/code/yourls/tuber/) - Show the videos that you bookmark in their own page instead of redirecting to the video page.
-Works with Youtube, Vimeo, Blip.tv and DailyMotion.
 - [Typer, a yourls prank plugin](https://github.com/koma5/typer) - Add an underscore * to your shortlink and the user will be shown a page where they have to type the shortlink themselves.

 ### U